isomerpages/mindef-sg101/_infrastructure/Case Studies/Energy.md

 ![Alt text for image on Isomer site](/images/infrastructure/case-studies/screenshot%202021-045435.png)Image: Singapore LNG

 Currently, more than 95 per cent of Singapore’s electrical supply comes from natural gas.
-Most of our LNG supply is piped from Malaysia and Indonesia.
-This poses a key problem: a lack of diverse energy sources.
-Six of the existing gas contracts with Indonesia and Malaysia are due to expire between 2018 and 2029.
-And there is no guarantee if or when they will be renewed.
+Most of our natural gas is supplied through pipelines from Malaysia and Indonesia, which poses a key challenge: a lack of diverse energy sources.
+Six of the existing gas contracts with Indonesia and Malaysia are due to expire between 2018 and 2029, with no guarantee of renewal.

-To reduce our over-reliance on just two main sources of LNG, we have been working on expanding our suppliers beyond just our neighbours by creating ways for LNG to be transported to us.
+To reduce our over-reliance on just two main sources of natural gas, Singapore has been expanding its supplier base by developing LNG infrastructure.

-In 2013, Singapore opened the first LNG Terminal, a significant milestone in our quest to fortify our energy security.
-LNG supplies can now come from anywhere around the world and be stored at the terminal.
-The LNG terminal has enough capacity to meet our domestic needs even if the LNG agreements are new renewed.
-It was so successful that plans are now in place to build a second LNG terminal in the east.
+In 2013, Singapore opened its first LNG terminal, a significant milestone in fortifying our energy security.
+This terminal allows LNG to be imported from around the world and stored locally, ensuring that Singapore's energy needs can be met even if pipeline agreements are not renewed.
+Due to its success, plans are underway to construct a second LNG terminal in the east.

 ![Alt text for image on Isomer site](/images/infrastructure/case-studies/screenshot%202021-0752525.png)